tamtv720/math-util/README.md

 ## Wellcome to my Math Utility Repository.
-This repo offers various math methods used as a helper for your project
+This repo offers various math methods used as a helper for your project.
+### You will find in this repo...